kagenti/mcp-gateway/CONTRIBUTING.md

 [GitHub milestones]:https://github.com/kagenti/mcp-gateway/milestones
 [GitHub project boards]:https://github.com/orgs/kagenti/projects/6

+### Triage

+We have some light automation and process around triaging issues.
+This process is centered around milestones:

+1. When issues don't have a milestone: they are considered "in need of triage", so the maintainers can review and decide whether they will be accepted, and if so which milestone they belong to.
+2. When issues have a milestone: they are considered `triage/accepted`, and need a priority.
+The priority will default to `priority/normal`.

 ## Contributing Code

 Please follow the [Contribution guide](https://github.com/kagenti/kagenti/blob/main/CONTRIBUTING.md#contributing-to-this-project), as found in the Kagenti Repository, for instructions on how to contribute to our repositories.